Drag viscosity of metals and its connection to Coulomb drag: Introduction

 The frictional force giving rise to drag viscosity is also responsible for Coulomb drag, which was first proposed by Pogrebinskii~\cite{pogrebinskii} and later by Price~\cite{Price1983,Price1988} in an attempt to separate electron-electron scattering from other scattering processes and to study the direct effect of interactions on the transport properties.
 In a standard setup, one considers two closely spaced electronic layers, to one of which a current $I_{\LL}$ is applied.
 Interlayer interactions induce a drag force which acts on the electrons of the second layer and drags them along.
 If no current is allowed to flow in that layer, this leads to an induced voltage $V_{\RR}$ such that the resulting electric force cancels with the drag force.
 The ratio of the induced voltage $V_{\RR}$ to the applied current $I_{\LL}$ is known as the drag resistance $ R_{\msf{D}}=V_{\RR}/I_{\LL}. $

-Since the pioneering experiment by Gramila et al.~\cite{Gramila} on Coulomb drag of a double-layer 2D electron gas (2DEG) system, there have been extensive studies investigating the underlying mechanism~(see reviews~\cite{DragRev,Rojo} and references therein).
+Since the pioneering experiment by Gramila et al.~\cite{Gramila} on Coulomb drag of a double-layer 2D electron gas (2DEG) system, there have been extensive studies~\cite{MacDonald,Flensberg,Kamenev,Solomon,Jauho,Langevin,Flensberg,Flensberg2,plasmon,Langevin,Apostolov,Apostolov,Width,XC} investigating the underlying mechanism~(see reviews~\cite{DragRev,Rojo} and references therein).
 It has been found that, in the ballistic limit and in the temperature region where the plasmon contribution is unimportant, the temperature dependence of drag resistivity crosses over from quadratic in $T$~\cite{MacDonald,Flensberg,Kamenev} to linear in $T$~\cite{Solomon,Jauho,Langevin} as $T$ increases.
 The plasmon contribution becomes important at higher temperature leading to a deviation from the linear behavior~\cite{Flensberg,Flensberg2,plasmon,Langevin}.
 For strongly correlated systems with large dimensionless interaction parameter $\rs \gg 1$, a hydrodynamics approach has been employed by Apostolov et al.~\cite{Apostolov,Apostolov2} to study the drag resistivity which is then expressed in terms transport coefficients such as viscosity.

 In this paper, we study drag viscosity along with Coulomb drag, both of which result from the interaction induced drag force, with our emphasis placed on the close resemblance between them.
-We recover the previously obtained results for Coulomb drag in the clean limit~\cite{MacDonald,Flensberg,Kamenev,Solomon,Jauho,Langevin} using the Keldysh technique.
-We then compare it with the drag viscosity computed in an analogous manner, and find that they exhibit the same temperature dependence (with different values of crossover temperature).
+Using the linear response theory and the Keldysh technique, we compute the drag viscosity, which remains overlooked in the literature.
+In addition, we derive in an analogous manner the Coulomb drag in the clean limit, and recover the results obtained using different theoretical approaches from previous studies~\cite{MacDonald,Flensberg, Kamenev,Solomon,Jauho,Langevin}.
+We compare the two quantities and find that they exhibit the same temperature dependence with different values of the crossover temperature.